Environmental Management System Water Criticality

-Northern Star’s environmental management system is based on the Principals of ISO14001:2015.
-We recently engaged an independent third-party consultant to conduct a full assessment of our corporate and site EMS in terms of alignment and application.
+Northern Star’s environmental management system is based on the principles of ISO14001:2015.
+We have used the services of an independent third-party consultant to conduct a full assessment of our corporate and site EMS in terms of alignment and application.
 The assessment also incorporated a gap analysis against the ISO14001:2015 Standard to ensure our EMS is aligned to the Standard’s requirements.

 This allows us to better understand areas for continuous improvement in our systems, procedures and processes by: